 The PDA in Yeronga consists of approximately 3 hectares of land and includes a proposal to construct a new community centre, diverse residential options, small scale retail and improved active transport.
 This is a new PDA, declared in August 2018 and the Yeronga PDA Development Scheme came into effect in August 2019.

-You will see that each PDA is in place for a different reason and some are to increase the supply of residentail properties, others are likley to increase the supply of commercial or industrial properties and then there are those that will create jobs in the local community.
+You will see that each Priority Development Area is in place for a different reason and some are to increase the supply of residential properties, others are likely to increase the supply of commercial or industrial properties and then there are those that will create jobs in the local community.
 Not all PDAs will deliver jobs so it is important to understand how each of these areas will change in the future.

 If you own property, or are looking to purchase property, in and around these regions, please get in touch to discuss how these PDAs may impact on property values in each of these areas and what that means for you as a home owner or a property investor.